Key Questions Answered

 How to use Volume to Improve Your Trading?
 Check out Trading Volume in Ranges and Trends

-So, in what ways can we use the RSI effectively?
+So, how can we use the RSI effectively?

-1- Use it as a bias/momentum context check.
+1- Use RSI as a bias/momentum context check.

 If the RSI is trading over the 50 line, this is when we should look for confirmation in price action that the trend is strong and possibly look for longs.
 If price is trading below, we will look for confirmation that the trend is weak and look for short opportunities.
 Often, we see that in a downward or an upward trend the line will act as a loose support or resistance zone and that once reclaimed will be an indication that context has changed regarding momentum.
 Either it can pick up again for the first time, or suddenly it is now unable to regain steam.